 Activities of Daily Living

 Occupational therapy combines a variety of strategies based on the individual needs of each child.
 An occupational therapist will engage children in fine motor activities that will help them develop hand coordination and strength.
 These activities could include using tongs, stringing beads, and manipulating Theraputty.
 Whenever possible, these activities are done with age appropriate play or tasks, to increase generalization.
-Play activities are also used to help children engage in social interactions and communicate with others.
-For school aged children, handwriting may be addressed when appropriate.
+Play activities are also used to help children engage in social interactions and communication with others.
+For school-aged children, handwriting may be addressed when appropriate.
 To help children with transitions and distractions, occupational therapists will use adaptive strategies that can include teaching coping skills, modifying the environment, and using visual schedules.
 Occupational therapists can also address physical coordination that includes activities to help increase overall strength, endurance, and posture.

 Many occupational therapists also use sensory integration during therapy sessions to help children on the autism spectrum with sensory processing challenges.
 SI (sensory integration) therapy for autism is based on the premise that difficulty interpreting sensory information affects the ability to participate fully in everyday activities.
 Typical sensations are often perceived as distracting or distressing for children with autism.
 Others don’t use sensations from their body to guide movements and thus have difficulty participating in active play and other movement activities.
 An occupational therapist will address these sensory needs and will help the child manage them better.
 These activities could include tactile play with various textures to decrease tactile defensiveness and play in a ball pit to help improve body awareness.
 With improved processing of sensation, children will often be able to better participate in everyday tasks as well as increase focus for learning.
 For sensory integration disorder treatment via occupational therapy Richardson families can visit our East Plano location, near George Bush and central expressway.